HunterKart/proficiency-faculty-evaluation/docs/prd.md

 UX Note: To improve the first-time user experience, the "Evaluation Management" page should consider a guided wizard or checklist for new Admins, walking them through the `Create -> Activate -> Assign` sequence.

-**Story 3.1: Evaluation Form Template Creation**
+**Story 3.1: University Profile and Settings Management**

--   **As an** Admin, **I want** to create a new evaluation form template by providing a name, description, and core settings, **so that** I can begin building a new evaluation instrument.
+-   **As an** Admin, **I want** a settings page to manage my university's profile and key operational parameters, **so that** I can control core business logic without needing technical support.
 -   **Acceptance Criteria:**
-    1. From the Admin dashboard, I can navigate to an "Evaluation Management" page that lists existing form templates.
-    2. This page has a "Create New Form Template" action.
-    3. Creating a new template requires a unique `name`.
-    4. I can optionally apply an "Intended for" label ('Students', 'Department Heads', or 'Both') to the template for organizational purposes.
-    5. I can select a predefined Likert scale (e.g., "Standard 1-5 Scale") to be used for all numerical questions on the form.
-    6. Upon saving, a new record is created in the `evaluation_form_templates` table with a default status of 'draft'.
-    7.  **Developer Note:** For V1, the available Likert scales (4, 5, and 7-point) will be seeded directly into the `likert_scale_templates` table during initial deployment.
-This is not a feature for Admins to create their own scales.
+    1. An "Institution Settings" page is available in the Admin dashboard.
+    2. The page displays the university's core profile information (Name, Address) in a read-only format.
+    3. The page provides an interface to view and edit values stored in the `university_settings` table that are associated with the Admin's university.
+    4. The following settings must be editable through this interface:
+        -   **Quantitative Score Weight** (e.g., `score_weight_quantitative`)
+        -   **Qualitative Score Weight** (e.g., `score_weight_qualitative`)
+        -   **Recycled Content Similarity Threshold**
+    5. Input fields must be validated (e.g., score weights must sum to 1.0, threshold must be a percentage).
+    6. Saving the changes updates the corresponding records in the `university_settings` table and logs the action in the audit trail.
+-   **Dev Note:** This interface is the primary mechanism for admins to control the newly architected configurable business rules.
+The front-end will fetch these settings upon login and use them to inform calculations and validation logic throughout the application.

 **Story 3.2: Managing Form Criteria**